shreyashguptas/javia/docs/microphone_gain.md

 5. **Amplification** - Server multiplies each sample by gain
 6. **Transcription** - Amplified audio sent to Whisper API

 **Note**: Amplification happens on the server (not the Pi) for better performance.
 The Pi sends the configured gain value, and the server applies it before transcription.
-This ensures optimal audio quality for Whisper while keeping the Pi Zero 2 W efficient.
+This ensures optimal audio quality for Whisper while keeping the Pi efficient.

 **Opus Compression**: The gain setting is still applied even with Opus compression.
 The server decompresses the Opus file, applies amplification, then sends to Whisper.
 Audio quality is maintained throughout the process.